Sajad-Hussaini/sgsim/README.md

 - [References](#references)

 ## Features
-- **Site-based Stochastic Modeling**: Configure and fit the stochastic model to ground motion data using customizable parameters.
+- **Site-based Stochastic Modeling**: Configure and fit the stochastic model to ground motion data with customizable parameters.
-- **Time-Series Simulation**: Simulate acceleration, velocity, and displacement time series without post-processing.
+- **Simulation**: Simulate acceleration, velocity, and displacement time series without post-processing.
 Additional properties such as Fourier Amplitude Spectrum (FAS), Spectral Acceleration (SA), Spectral Velocity (SV), Spectral Displacement (SD), and more are available for rapid computation.
+The results can be saved in csv files.
-- **Comprehensive Visualization**: Plot motion data, spectra, and other properties to verify and validate simulations.
+- **Visualization**: Plot ground motion data, response and Fourier spectra, and other properties to verify and validate simulations.

 ## Installation
 To install SGSIM via `pip`, run: